 Manage All Sizes of Environments – Scales With Business

 Because Cloudify handles calls, error handling, and provider connections (even Terraform) through Cloudify Plugins, it assists in the provisioning of even large-scale environments.
 Blueprints are reusable for one or 10 deployments in a region, or across 10 regions.
 This means that blueprints can be written for simple greenfield applications.
 They can also be easily expanded to deploy additional and/or larger environments without having to redesign your deployment architecture.

-Terraform Use Cases
+Deployment of Terraform – Use Cases

 Creating Terraform stacks for lab, POC, and testing environments is fantastic considering the ease and speed of deployment.
 Since Terraform is already very good at understanding resource dependencies and allows for customizable dependencies, stacks can be created with confidence rather than having to manually handle the orchestration.

 The more an environment grows, the more difficult it gets to DRY out Terraform code.
 Also, evaluating very large environments can be a slow process, not to mention dangerous if not planned correctly.
 As the environment grows larger, it’s best to design sections of your environment as small chunks of managed state files.
 This will help control potential changes, keep compilation of changes shorter, and make it easier to manage multiple changes.

 Terraform really shines when it is managing stacks utilizing statelessness, such as auto-scaling groups, lambda functions, and network resources.
 It’s better to avoid having Terraform manage individual stateful instances or volumes because it can easily destroy resources.